rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

-u*Note: These are the notes and minutes for the work week from March 3-7, 2014 in Santa Cruz.
+*Note: These are the notes and minutes for the work week from March 3-7, 2014 in Santa Cruz.
 They are compiled from etherpads and are very incomplete.*

 # Attending